-There is a professional group for coaching called the International Coaching Federation.
+While not specific to becoming an Agile Coach, getting certified as a coach is also highly recommended.
+Coaching is a growing profession and there is a professional group for coaching called the International Coaching Federation.
 The ICF provides certification for professional coaches, agnostic of whether they are a life coach, executive coach or agile coach.

 ICF Credential-holders are part of a self-regulating group of elite coaches who provide accountability to clients and the coaching profession as a whole.
 They pursue and complete rigorous education and practice requirements that provide unquestioned legitimacy to their commitment to excellence in coaching.– International Coaching Federation, https://coachfederation.org/icf-credential

 The ICF provides three levels of professional certification for coaches.
 Each of these has specific requirements for training hours you need to complete and coaching experience you need to obtain.
 You can learn more about these by following the links below: